shawnawshk/reinvent-2025-sample/README.md

 ## What's Included

 - **lambda-durable-functions** - Sample implementation showcasing durable execution patterns with AWS Lambda
+- **lambda-managed-instances** - Demo of Lambda Managed Instances running functions on EC2 with serverless simplicity

 Each sample includes its own documentation and deployment instructions.